 The type of information collected includes: general demographic and labour force characteristics, participation in education in the survey month and in the year prior to the survey; type of educational institution attended; level of education of current and previous study; highest year of school completed; level and main field of highest non-school qualification; transition from education to work; unmet demand for education; and selected characteristics of apprentices including unmet demand for apprenticeships and traineeships.

-The Australian Standard Classification of Education (ASCED), 2001 (cat. no. 1272.0) was used to classify the Level and Field of education.
+The Australian Standard Classification of Education (ASCED) (cat. no. 1272.0) is used to classify the Level and Field of education.
 The ASCED is a national standard classification which can be applied to all sectors of the Australian education system including schools, vocational education and training and higher education.
-The ASCED comprises two classifications: Level of Education and Field of Education.

-As a result of this survey being supplementary to the Labour Force Survey (LFS), persons excluded from the LFS were also excluded from this survey (see Explanatory Notes of Labour Force, Australia (cat. no. 6202.0) for standard LFS exclusions).
+As SEW is collected as a supplement to the Labour Force Survey (LFS), persons excluded from the LFS are also excluded from this survey (see Explanatory Notes in Labour Force, Australia (cat. no. 6202.0) for standard LFS exclusions).
 Additional exclusions from SEW are persons aged 75 years or older, institutionalised persons and boarding school pupils.
-Very remote areas, excluding Indigenous communities, have been included since 2009.
+Very remote areas, excluding Indigenous Communities, have been included since 2009.
 Persons permanently unable to work and persons aged 65 to 74 years who are not intending to work, or not in the labour force, or not marginally attached to the labour force were included for the first time in 2013.

-The Survey of Education and Work is collected annually with the most recent survey conducted throughout Australia in May 2012.
+The Survey of Education and Work is collected annually with the most recent survey conducted throughout Australia in May 2013.
 The ABS has been conducting similar surveys since 1964.
-Initial results from the May 2012 survey were released on 29 November 2012 in Education and Work, Australia, May 2012.
-A TableBuilder product for the SEW is expected to be available annually while a CURF is available every second year.
-The microdata products are released approximately 12 months after enumeration is completed.
+Initial results from the May 2013 survey were released on 29 November 2013 in Education and Work, Australia, May 2013

-The microdata generally contains finer levels of detail for data items than what is otherwise published in other formats, for example, in Education and Work, Australia, May 2012 (cat. no. 6227.0).
-For information on the level of detail provided, please refer to the data item list in the Downloads tab.
+The microdata generally contains finer levels of detail for data items than what is otherwise published in other formats, for example, in Education and Work, Australia, May 2013

-The Explanatory Notes section of Education and Work, Australia, May 2012 (cat. no. 6227.0) should also be referred to as it includes further information on survey methods and design, comparability with previous surveys and summary results.
+section of Education and Work, Australia, May 2013 (cat. no. 6227.0) should also be referred to as it includes further information on survey methods and design, comparability with previous surveys and summary results.